 The Banking, Financial Institutions and the Insurance sectors are one of the keen adopters of this technology due to the various business benefits it has to offer.
 Below are the 4 ways how the BFSI sector is making itself future-ready by implementing artificially intelligent bots.TRUST THROUGH PERSONALIZATION

-AI comes to the rescue by implementing personalization at scale which contributes to the overall customer experience of existing clients and prospects.
-For example, if a customer who is in the process of creating a bank account suddenly exists the page, the smart AI based solution gets an alert and triggers an action.
+AI comes to the rescue by implementing personalization at a scale that contributes to the overall customer experience of existing clients and prospects.
+For example, if a customer who is in the process of creating a bank account suddenly exists the page, the smart AI-based solution gets an alert and triggers an action.
 Depending on the algorithms, the bot can either send a personalized follow-up email to the customer to fix an appointment or forward the details to the nearest branch for further actions.
 This ensures your Leads are not going unattended!REDUCTION IN COST

-If horror movies do not scare you, IBM’s 2014 report on cyber security intelligence will.
-It states that 95% of the cyber crimes are a direct result of human error.
-According to a recent Accenture study, the average cost of breach in 2017 had increased by 23% from the previous year.
+If horror movies do not scare you, IBM’s 2014 report on cybersecurity intelligence will.
+It states that 95% of cybercrimes are a direct result of human error.
+According to a recent Accenture study, the average cost of a breach in 2017 had increased by 23% from the previous year.

-These human errors, something as simple as system misconfiguration, poor patch management and the most common of them all “Double Clicking” malicious files and unsafe links has given rise to the need of intelligent systems.
-An adaptive cyber security platform combines the machine learning tools with human security analysts to track any misconducts arising in the processes.
-The AI based platform reads through the various transaction logs and flags any suspicious activities.
+These human errors, something as simple as system misconfiguration, poor patch management and the most common of them all “Double Clicking” malicious files and unsafe links has given rise to the need for intelligent systems.
+An adaptive cybersecurity platform combines the machine learning tools with human security analysts to track any misconducts arising in the processes.
+The AI-based platform reads through the various transaction logs and flags any suspicious activities.
 With time, these algorithms get better at detecting threats.ANALYSING CUSTOMER BEHAVIOUR

 In the Insurance business AI has done wonders when it comes to handling complex challenges in the areas of underwriting, claims handling and fraud detection.
 Insurers are constantly on a lookout for data that can help them better understand customer behaviour to separate high-risk individuals from the low-risk ones.
-AI does exactly that and makes it easier for the insurance companies to charge higher premium to the high-risk customers and lower premium to the others and thereby reduce price on an average.
+AI does exactly that and makes it easier for the insurance companies to charge higher premiums to the high-risk customers and lower premiums to the others and thereby reduce the price on an average.